Firecracker Awards Winners Archive

 Miah Jeffra, Cofounder, Foglifter Journal

-2021 Firecracker Award Winners
+2021 Firecracker Awards Winners

 FICTION: Where the Wild Ladies Are by Aoko Matsuda, translated by Polly Barton, published by Soft Skull Press